In 1890, the 230 acre parcel of land where the

 A mezzanine level was to provide two bathrooms with three bathtubs.
 The third and fourth floors would remain unfinished.
 The third floor would contain twelve rooms and the fourth floor was designed to have six rooms.
 The basement would include a play room, water closet (long urinal and nine toilets), laundry, lavatory with foot bath, shower room and plunge bath, hall, kitchen, pantry, furnace room, fuel storage room, and a water closet with two toilets.
 The basement annex would hold a bakery, fuel storage room, kitchen, pantry, storeroom, and the employee's laundry and lavatory.

 On June 13, 1894, the first wards were accepted at the Preston School of Industry, and the school was proclaimed officially opened on July 1, 1894.
-The next year, electricity was installed by way of a water wheel powered dynamos for incandescent and arc lights.
+The next year, electricity was installed by way of a water wheel powered dynamo, called a Pelton Wheel, for incandescent and arc lights.

 The Preston School of Industry remained open until 1960 when new facilities for the school were completed.
 The building remained vacant and fading into disrepair until September 10, 2001 when The Preston Castle Foundation received a fifty-year lease for the property.
 The